 “We beg for your mercy, Oh Lord,” Fr.
 Anthony went on, eyes upon the boy, “We beg Your mercy for the soul of your servant Al, whose body has been inhabited by creatures of darkness, but whose soul has always been Yours.
 We beg for the intercession of Your Most Blessed Mother.”

-Al struggled against the holds on his shoulders, and Peter and the doctor had to fight to push him down once again.
+Al struggled against the holds on his shoulders, and William and the doctor had to fight to push him down once again.

 “We beg that you ask Your Most Holy Mother, Oh Lord,” Fr.
 Anthony kept his eyes closed, “That she watch over this child and wrap him in the Mantle of Her Protection.”